 My primary research interests lie in advancing the state of the art in AI, particularly machine perception, and I view robotics as the natural application of this desire.
-Because robots must operate in the physical word; they force AI approaches "ground" themselves in reality.
+Because robots must operate in the physical word; they force computer vision approaches ground themselves in reality.

 My interest began when...